YS-L/git-miner/README.md

 # git-miner
 git-miner mines a commit SHA that has the given prefix.

+It does so by inserting a series of invisible spaces at the end of the commit message.

 ## Usage

 This command produces a new commit object based on the latest commit, such